 Cruz hasn’t totally abandoned the inside game.
 He built a rapport with Minority Whip John Cornyn of Texas, the Senate’s No. 2 Republican, that some say helped Cruz land plum assignments on Armed Services (which allowed him to grill Hagel) and Judiciary (which will give him a plat-form on both immigration and guns).
 The relationship also helps Cornyn, who is guarding his right flank against a 2014 tea-party challenge.
 Cornyn joined Cruz in opposing Kerry’s nomination.

 Not everyone is sold that a fast start in the Senate is an omen of long-term success.
 Sen. Tom Harkin declined to discuss Cruz in particular but offered perspective on those who have stormed the beaches in years past.
 “Looking back over 40 years,” the retiring Iowa Democrat says, “it seems to me that those who come in and make big splash at the beginning seem to burn out fast.”

-This article appears in the Feb.
-9, 2013, edition of National Journal as Ted Talks.
+This article appears in the February 9, 2013, edition of National Journal Magazine as Ted Talks.